-Upon receiving the product check to make sure all items are accounted for by referencing the delivery receipt or packing list.
-Inspect each crate for shipping damage before accepting delivery.
-Notify the carrier if any damage is noticed.
-The customer will make a notation of damage (or shortage of items) on the delivery receipt acknowledging any damage to the product.
-All damage should be noted on all the copies of the bill of lading which is countersigned by the delivering carrier.
+Upon receiving the product, check to ensure all items are accounted for by referencing the delivery receipt or packing list.
+Inspect each crate or carton for shipping damage before accepting delivery.
+Alert the carrier of any damage detected.
+The customer will make a notation of damage (or shortage of items) on the delivery receipt and all copies of the bill of lading which is countersigned by the delivering carrier.
 If damaged, immediately contact your local representative.
 Any physical damage to the unit after acceptance is not the responsibility of manufacturer.